 ★★★★ The Scotsman on ‘Crazy Jane’

-Following these initial successes, we have gone on to develop our ‘risky aesthetic’ – putting atypical bodies on stage, which is risky for them and for us – challenging our newly confident audiences with productions that showcased unique voices from the deaf and disabled community.
+Alongside this approach to access, we continue to develop our ‘risky aesthetic’ – putting atypical bodies on stage, which is risky for them and for us – challenging our newly confident audiences with productions that showcased unique voices from the deaf and disabled community.

 Purposeless Movements (2016) – explored the specific physicality of men with Cerebral Palsy, consciously rejecting traditional movement and theatre styles to create something uniquely their own.
 The show played to packed out audiences at Tramway, Glasgow, Traverse, Edinburgh and Eden Court Theatre, Inverness – it received two 2016 CATs Nominations for Best Director and Best Ensemble.